scikit-beam/scikit-beam/doc/resource/dev_guide/logging.rst

 ````````````````````

 The :class:`Formatters` are essentially string formatting.
 For a full
-list of the data available see `this list
+list of the data available and the corresponding variable names, see `this list
 <https://docs.python.org/2/library/logging.html#logrecord-attributes>`_

 For example to show the time, the severity, and the message ::